 - Intravenous (IV) sedationinvolves an anti-anxiety drug being injected into your bloodstream using a thin needle.
 The onset of IV sedation is very quick and drug dosages can be tailored to your individual requirements.
 Furthermore, the level of sedation able to be reached with IV sedation is deeper than that able to be achieved through the use of inhalation and oral sedation.
 Following the use of IV sedation, you’ll remain in a conscious state and will be able to respond to the requests of your dentist.
 However, you’ll be unlikely to remember precisely what went on during the procedure and won’t be able to drive following being given the drug.
 This is because this form of sedation produces a deep state of relaxation and can cause some partial memory loss.

 If you believe sedation could help you to feel more at ease while undergoing dental treatments, you’ll want to let one of our office staff know.
 We strongly believe in offering a choice of sedation options so that you’re able to weigh up the pros and cons of each method and benefit from the best form of sedation for your physical and psychological needs.
 Once you’ve received the sedation drug of your choosing, we’ll work hard to ensure that you receive your desired level of relaxation before treatment is started.

-If you’re feeling nervous about undergoing dental treatment, don’t put off your treatment.
-Contact us today and communicate your concerns.
-We’ll help you to resolve your anxiety so that you are able to feel at ease while in the dentist’s chair.
+If you’re feeling nervous about undergoing dental treatment, don’t delay your treatment.
+Contact us today to discuss your fears or concerns.
+We will take the listen to your concerns and do our best to help ease your anxiety so that you are able to feel at ease receiving the treatment you need.